Ethics Committee

 - Blank case report forms (CRFs) and serious adverse events (SAEs) reporting form to be used in the study

-- Investigational Medicinal Product Dossier (IMPD) or alternative as provided Attachment 2 of MWI-60
+- Investigational Medicinal Product Dossier (IMPD) or alternative as provided in Attachment 2 of MWI-60

 - Stability data of the IP and auxiliary medicine(s) for climatic zone IVa if not registered in Malawi by the PMRA